phiresky/joint-multilingual-speech-recognition-and-language-id/talk/talk.md

 Recognize multiple languages at the same time

 - Use a single model for 10 languages (EN, JP, CH, DE, ES, FR, IT, NL, PT, RU)
-- Check if transfer learning between languages work
+- Find out if transfer learning between languages work
 - Two tasks: identify language AND recognize speech (simultaneously)

 - End to end: Directly train sequence to sequence, no lexicon, phoneme pronounciation maps, or manual alignment